 The return of the value of any Personal Account you may have (if any) plus

-A lump sum death benefit of four times Pensionable Pay at the date of death will be paid (unless you have elected not to be treated as a death benefit member of the DC Section of the Scheme).
+A lump sum death benefit of four times Pensionable Pay at the date of death will be paid (unless you have elected not to be treated as a death benefit member of the DC Section).

-Please be aware that no additional benefits will be secured for your Spouse, Civil Partner/same sex spouse or Dependant(s).
+Please be aware that no additional benefits will be secured for your Spouse, Civil Partner or Dependant(s).